gurishe/gurishe/README.md

 # Hello!
 I'm Ernie Gurish 👋

-I am currently pursuing my Master’s in Computer Science at Northeastern University while working full-time as a Registrar at The Rivers School Conservatory.
+I recently completed my Master’s in Computer Science at Northeastern University while working full-time.
 In my past positions I have worked closely with a variety of registration databases and online banking sub-systems.
 These experiences have forged me into an active learner and proactive problem solver.